storyprotocol/documentation/docs/Story Network (L1)/tokenomics-staking.md

 If a delegator delegates to a non-existent validator, the tokens will NOT be refunded.

+If users specify the token amount that has more than 9 decimal units, the actual staking amount will be rounded down to 9 decimal and refund the remaining back to the users.

 ## Unstake

 When staking without a staking period, users can unstake anytime.
 The tokens will be distributed to the user’s account after the unbonding time.